New England road marking system: Route 3

-Route 3, or the New York, Hartford, Providence, and Cape Cod Route, began at the New York state line in Danbury, Connecticut.
+Route 3, or the New York, Hartford, Providence, and Cape Cod Route, began at the New York state line in Ridgefield, Connecticut.
 The highway headed east through Newtown to Waterbury.
 Route 3 joined Route 8 north from Waterbury to Thomaston, then headed east through Bristol and Plainville.
 The highway bypassed New Britain on its way to Hartford, where the highway intersected Route 10 and crossed the Connecticut River on the Bulkeley Bridge with Route 2 and Route 17.
 In East Hartford, Route 2 split to the north, Route 17 split to the southeast, and Route 3 continued east through Manchester to Willimantic, where it met Route 32.
 The highway continued through Danielson, the site of its junction with Route 12, before entering Rhode Island.

 Route 3 crossed northern Rhode Island to Providence, where the highway intersected Route 1.
 The highway entered Massachusetts and served the South Coast cities of Fall River and New Bedford.
 Route 3 met the southern end of Route 28 at Wareham and in Bourne met a connector road to Route 6 at Sagamore.
 Route 3 headed south from Bourne to Falmouth, then headed east along the Nantucket Sound shore of Cape Cod through Hyannis.
 The highway turned north at Chatham and met the eastern end of Route 6 in Orleans.
 Route 3 continued north and then west along the narrowing cape to its terminus in Provincetown.

-The general course of Route 3 was replaced by U.S. Route 6, except from New York to Danbury by Connecticut Route 35, from Southbury to Farmington by local roads and Connecticut Route 10, and from Bourne to Orleans, which is today part of Massachusetts Route 28.
+The general course of Route 3 was replaced by U.S. Route 6, except from New York to Ridgefield by Connecticut Route 35, from Southbury to Farmington by local roads and Connecticut Route 10, and from Bourne to Orleans, which is today part of Massachusetts Route 28.
 The Danbury–East Hartford portion of the highway was further superseded by Interstate 84, and the Providence–Wareham portion was replaced by Interstate 195.